In Betheleem, that noble place

 (From a small volume of Christmas Carols, printed by Richard Kele, probably between 1546 and 1552.)

-In Betheleem, That Noble Place - Version 2 (Middle English; retyped in Old Blackletter)
+Noble Place (Middle English; retyped in Old Blackletter font:

 In Bethlehem, That Noble Place